apache/arrow/docs/source/cpp/dataset.rst

 Partitioning performance considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Partitioning datasets can improve performance when reading datasets, but have several
-potential costs when reading and writing:
+Partitioning datasets has two aspects that affect performance: it increases the number of
+files and it creates a directory structure around the files.
+Both of these have benefits
+as well as costs.
+Depending on the configuration and the size of your dataset, the costs
+can outweight the benefits.

+Because partitions split up the dataset into multiple files, partitioned datasets can be
+read and written with parallelism.
+However, each additional file adds a little overhead in
+processing for filesystem interaction.
+It also increases the overall dataset size since
+each file has some shared metadata.
+For example, each parquet file contains the schema and
-#.
-Can significantly increase the number of files to write.
-The number of partitions is a
-   floor for the number of files in a dataset.
-If you partition a dataset by date with a
+group-level statistics.
+The number of partitions is a floor for the number of files.
+If
-   year of data, you will have at least 365 files.
-If you further partition by another
+you partition a dataset by date with a year of data, you will have at least 365 files.
+If
-   dimension with 1,000 unique values, you will have 365,000 files.
-This can make it slower
+you further partition by another dimension with 1,000 unique values, you will have up to
-   to write and increase the size of the overall dataset because each file has some fixed
-   overhead.
-For example, each file in parquet dataset contains the schema.
-#.
-Multiple partitioning columns can produce deeply nested folder structures which are slow
+365,000 files.
+This fine of partitioning often leads to small files that mostly consist of
+metadata.

+Partitioned datasets create nested folder structures, and those allow us to prune which
+files are loaded in a scan.
+However, this adds overhead to discovering files in the dataset,
-   to navigate because they require many recusive "list directory" calls to discover files.
+as we'll need to recursively "list directory" to find the data files.
+These operations may
-   These operations may be particularly expensive if you are using an object store
+be particularly expensive if you are using an object store filesystem such as S3.
+Too fine
-   filesystem such as S3.
-One workaround is to combine multiple columns into one for
-   partitioning.
-For example, instead of a schema like /year/month/day/ use /YYYY-MM-DD/.
+partitions can cause problems here: Partitioning a dataset by date for a years worth
+of data will require 365 list calls to find all the files; adding another column with
+cardinality 1,000 will make that 365,365 calls.

+The most optimal partitioning layout will depend on your data, access patterns, and which
+systems will be reading the data.
+Most systems, including Arrow, should work across a
+range of file sizes and partitioning layouts, but there are extremes you should avoid.
+To
+avoid pathological behavior, keep to these guidelines:

+ * Avoid files smaller than 20MB and larger than 2GB
+ * Avoid partitioning layouts with more than 10,000 distinct partitions.

 Different partitioning schemes